Lukhany0/Password-Manager/README.md

 # Password-Manager
 Password Manager application is a desktop application to store account login details.This application helps to manage user passwords and reduces the risk to sensitive data being easily accessed on the brower.
 With this applicatin there is no need no save login details on the browser as it is not safe and can be accessed by anyone who uses the same browser.
-Saving all login details on this application will help on keeping track on all the accounts a user have<br/><br/>
+Saving all login details on this application will help on keeping track of all the accounts stored.<br/><br/>
 Stored accounts details are accessed with one master password.<br>
 To use the application, user must first login or create an account if not registered.<br/>
 In the application user can add new data record, delete or modify existing data record.